-1. Towing Equipment
+1. Towing Eqiupment

-- Make sure that the tractor is properly counterweighted and that all attachments are secure and properly mounted. - Avoid operating attachments during road travel, and keep the power-takeoff lever in neutral.

-- Make sure that the tractor is large enough to handle its load and hitch the load only to the tractor's drawbar hitch points.
+- Make sure that the tractor is properly counterweighted and that all attachments are secure and properly mounted. - Avoid operating attachments during road travel, and keep the power-takeoff lever in neutral. - Make sure that the tractor is large enough to handle its load and hitch the load only to the tractor's drawbar hitch points.
 The drawbar is designed for pulling heavy loads without the risk of a backward overturn.
-If the load is hitched any higher, the tractor can overturn quickly by rotating around the rear axle. - When towing equipment without brakes, keep speed under 20 miles per hour. - Towed equipment should have brakes if, when fully loaded, it weighs more than one and a half times the weight of the towing unit.
-Stopping distances increase with speed and as the weight of towed loads increases, as well as on hills and slopes. - When towing equipment with brakes, stay below 25 miles per hour. - Equipment that weighs more that 4.5 times the weight of the towing unit should not be towed.
+If the load is hitched any higher, the tractor can overturn quickly by rotating around the rear axle. - When towing equipment which does not have its own brakes, keep speed under 20 miles per hour.
+Even though the operator attempts to brake the tractor the equipment will continue to move.

+- Towed equipment should have brakes if, when fully loaded, it weighs more than one and a half times the weight of the towing unit.
+Stopping distances increase both with speed and with increased weight of towed loads, as well as on hills and slopes. - When towing equipment with brakes, stay below 25 miles per hour. - Equipment that weighs more that 4.5 times the weight of the towing unit should not be towed.